 Ingredients

-- Peel the sweet potatoes, cut them into quarters then cut each quarter into 1-2 inch pieces.
-Cut them roughly the same size so that they cook at the same rate.
+- Cut the sweet potatoes roughly the same size so that they cook at the same rate.

-- Drain the sweet potatoes well to get all the water out.
+- Drain them well to get all the water out.
 If necessary, add them back to the pot and set it over the still hot burner (not on) to let excess water dry out.

-- Use a small casserole dish to get a nice thick layer of sweet potato.
-This is a small batch sweet potato casserole so if the dish is too large then the layer of sweet potato will be thin, and the marshmallows will not cover the entire surface.
+- Use a small casserole dish to get a nice thick layer.
+If the dish is too large then the layer of sweet potato will be thin, and the marshmallows will not cover the entire surface.
 We used a 7½ x 5½ inch ovenproof dish.

 - Don't put the marshmallows on top of the sweet potatoes until right before ready to bake.